LRDesign/NinjaScript/README.markdown

 That behavior block sets up three behaviors:

 1. It converts a normal form (could be a POST, GET, whatever) into an AJAX submission.
 By default, we'll put a "busy" overlay over the form until we get a response, and add any error messages to a list of error messages.
-This behavior is packaged as $.ninja.ajax_submission
+This behavior is packaged as Ninja.submitsAsAjax
 1. It adds a decay behavior to messages, using jQuery effects.
 1. It applies a tooltip mouseover effect to elements with a "tooltip" class.
 We elide the details of what that effect is for the purposes of example.

 Notice that behaviors are defined in three different, intermixable styles:

-1. Prepackaged, in the form of a method on the Ninja object (available everywhere as $.ninja)
+1. Prepackaged, in the form of a method on the Ninja object (available everywhere as Ninja)
 1. With a "transform, events, helpers" syntax, which breaks out everything a behavior can do, completly explicitly.
 1. With an abbreviated events form, with the assumption that all we want to do is define a series of event handlers (and possibly a transformer)